deartc/Quality-Project-Teresa-Hawkins/README.md

 The second step was to enter wrong data into credit card data.
 The third step is to add valid promo codes.

 10. UI Testing.
-UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.
-Step one, the design was analyzed to see if it reflected Verizon’s overall vision, design color and logo.
+Step one, the design was analyzed to see if it reflected Verizon’s overall vision.
 Step two, the screen resolution should be clear enough for all viewers.
 Step three, several browsers were tested: Chrome, Explorer, Safari, and Firefox.

 SWAY TEST LOG:
 https://sway.office.com/y1dCb4mJlBMo9KyO?ref=Link&loc=play

 				    #2B.
 BUG REPORT FORM

 'BUG REPORT FORM